top of page

 Furthermore, Thriller was also remembered for its pre-credits: the start-of-show “grabbers,” that were meant to reel in the viewer before they'd even watched the opening credits.
 These short scenes were intended to intrigue and tantalize the audience right from the start, as well as to give an indication of what was coming up in the rest of the episode.

-Viewers will have noticed that despite having a predominantly British cast, many Thriller episodes featured an American character played by a real-life American actor (not a British actor with a dodgy American accent!)
+Viewers will have noticed that despite having a predominantly British cast, many Thriller episodes featured an American character played by a real-life American actor (as opposed to a British actor with a dodgy American accent!)
 This was in a bid to appeal to the American market, and it was said that ABC insisted on American actors being given prominent roles.

 Donna Mills in Someone at the Top of the Stairs - before she got her claws into Gary Ewing!

-Some of the American actors included Gary Collins, Donna Mills, Barbara Feldon, Carroll Baker, George Chakiris, Edd Brynes, Susan Flannery, Lynda Day George, Christopher George, George Maharis, and Darlene Carr.
+Some of the American actors who appeared in Thriller were Gary Collins, Donna Mills, Barbara Feldon, Carroll Baker, George Chakiris, Edd Brynes, Susan Flannery, Lynda Day George, Christopher George, George Maharis, and Darlene Carr.
 Pamela Franklin, Joanna Pettet and Bradford Dillman.

 v) Lack of blood and gore!

 Despite the nature of the show, there is surprisingly very little blood and gore shown, and no gratuitous violence - well aside from the violence that's necessary to the plot!
-Gruesome and violent actions are often hinted at rather than directly shown which is ideal for viewers who appreciate the lack of graphic, over the top blood, guts and violence.
+Much of the gruesome and violent actions are often hinted at rather than directly shown which is ideal for viewers who appreciate the lack of graphic, over the top blood, guts and violence.

 No blood or gore but plenty of fire!
 (Spell of Evil)

-Instead of shocking the audience with violence and gruesome scenes, Thriller focuses on tension and unique storytelling.
-Viewers had to use their imaginations to explore possibilities, making for more enjoyable viewing.
+Instead of shocking the audience with unsettlingly violent scenes, Thriller focuses on tension and unique storytelling.
+Viewers have to use their imaginations to explore possibilities, making for more enjoyable viewing.

 vi) Blissful settings, Baffling situations

-The stories are set in various locations, usually in and around the London commuter belt, and take place in seemingly harmless settings: country manors; coastal cottages; office building; city apartments; plush hotel suites...
-Although the settings appear ordinary and tranquil, they're often a cause of much tension: Serene country cottages become a place of isolation with no-one to help you or hear you scream.
+The stories are set in various locations, usually in and around the London commuter belt, and take place in seemingly harmless settings: country manors; coastal cottages; office buildings; city apartments; plush hotel suites...
+Although the settings appear ordinary and tranquil, they're scene of much tension and terror: Serene country cottages become a place of isolation with no-one to help you or hear you scream.
 A quaint library is terrifying when you're trying to escape a psychopath.
+'Don't be fooled by appearances' would be a very apt apothegm where Thriller is concerned!

 vii) The VT Experience

-A lot has been said about much of Thriller being shot on video tape which was typical of seventies TV production values.
+Much of the show was shot on video tape which was typical of seventies TV production values.
 While the interior scenes were shot on video, exteriors were shot on film.
 Critics have felt that the inconsistency of the visuals can feel a bit odd.
 But the use of video adds great artistic value as it makes the action, darker, more claustrophobic and sinister.

 viii) In the Studio